 Thinking about DFM early in the design process helps identify potential production issues that can be costly and difficult to adjust if discovered later in the product development cycle.
 By addressing these issues early on, you can avoid expensive redesigns.

-Furthermore, Design for Manufacturing (DFM) can reduce the unit cost of your product, enhancing your profit margin or allowing you to sell your product at a lower price.
-Additionally, by standardizing the manufacturing process, you can avoid the need for investing in specialized machinery for production and assembly.
+Design for Manufacturing (DFM) can also reduce the unit cost of your product, enhancing your profit margin or allowing you to sell your product at a lower price.
+Additionally, by standardizing the manufacturing process, you can eliminate or reduce the need to invest in specialized machinery for production or assembly.

 Faster time to market

 The second key advantage of Design for Manufacturability is the acceleration of the product development cycle.
-By integrating DFM principles early in the design phase, you can significantly reduce the time required for redesigns and adjustments.
-This, in turn, enables faster transition from concept to production and helps ensure timely product launches that can outpace competitors and capture market share.
+By integrating DFM principles early in the design phase, you can significantly reduce the time required for redesigns and adjustments and shorten production lead times.
+These, in turn, enable a faster transition from concept to production and launch, helping to ensure timely product releases that can outpace competitors and capture market share.

 Optimized packaging and transportation